Satyambhai64/Project-FY/README.md

 # Project-FY
-This Is My First 🥇 Project.
+This Is My First Git Repository.
-Author-Satyam Pandey
+Author - Satyam Pandey